Simon Sharpe and Five Times Faster

 Taxes

-Simon begins by looking first at on the social cost of carbon, which are astronomically high because human extinction is a possibility, and thus difficult to operationalize.
-There is no absolute value—prices are socially constructed.
-Instead, he reframes the issue around relative cost.
+Simon begins by examining the social cost of carbon, which is astronomically high because human extinction is a possibility, making it difficult to operationalize.
+Moreover, there is no absolute value—prices are socially constructed.
+Instead, he reframes the issue in terms of relative cost.

-He shows how a fixed carbon tax removed coal from the electricity sector eight times faster than the global average in the United Kingdon.
-Norway provides another example: by combining EV subsidies with taxes on gasoline vehicles, EVs became cost-competitive at the point of purchase.
-In both cases, it was the price point of the new technology relative to the fossil fuel technology that accelerated the change.
-Crucially, taxation works best at the midpoint of the transition to be effective.
+He illustrates this with examples.
+A fixed carbon tax removed coal from the electricity sector in the United Kingdom eight times faster than the global average.
+Norway offers another case: by combining EV subsidies with taxes on gasoline vehicles, electric vehicles became cost-competitive at the point of purchase.
+In both cases, it was the price of the new technology relative to fossil fuel alternatives that drove rapid change.
+Crucially, taxation is most effective when applied at the midpoint of the transition.

 Taxes should also be sector-specific.
-In Canada, they are through industrial carbon price, as well as the cancelled consumer carbon rebate program are also sector specific, which he explicitly.
+In Canada, this is evident in the industrial carbon price, as well as the now-cancelled consumer carbon rebate program, both of which targeted specific sectors.

 Everything, together